Accenture launches Microsoft practice in New Zealand

 “This is a big development for us and indeed technology consulting services in New Zealand.
 We’re well-positioned for fast-paced growth and success.

-“New Zealand organisations will get to benefit from unmatched global expertise, Accenture’s global strategic partnership with Microsoft and the success of Accenture’s Australian Microsoft Business Group.
+“New Zealand organisations will get to benefit from unmatched global expertise and Accenture’s global strategic partnership with Microsoft and the success of Accenture’s Australian Microsoft Business Group.

-In May last year, Microsoft announced plans to launch an onshore datacentre in New Zealand giving organisations access to enterprise-grade cloud services, providing additional assurance around data sovereignty into the future.
+In May last year, Microsoft announced plans to launch an onshore datacentre region in New Zealand, giving organisations access to enterprise-grade cloud services, providing additional assurance around data residency into the future.

+“We recognised the huge demand for hyperscale public cloud infrastructure in New Zealand that would enable organisations of any size to leverage the same technologies, from artificial intelligence to IoT, big data analytics and even robotics, as any other organisation in the world.
+With powerful global companies like Accenture now helping local businesses explore the potential of these technologies, and how they can use them to do more for their customers, we’re poised for a dramatic surge in innovation and business growth here in Aotearoa that’s going to be truly amazing to watch,” said Vanessa Sorenson, Managing Director of Microsoft New Zealand.

 Mr Mulcahy said the disruption caused by the COVID-19 pandemic had prompted many businesses to advance their digital transformations more rapidly, and pervasively, than had been planned.